AliMohammad-Esmaeeli/Persian-OCR/README.md

       parts: [
         {
           text: `Summarize the following text in persian: ${text}`,
-          // for translate this is the prompt:
+          // For translation, use this prompt
           //  `Translate the following text in ${selectedLanguage}: ${text}` },
       ],